Epic Israel Technical Guide 2023

 B. GENERAL RULES (APPLICABLE TO ALL RIDERS)

 4.2.
-There are 5 riding categories for teams namely: men, women, mixed, masters and grand masters.
+There are 5 riding categories for teams namely: Men, Women, mixed, Men masters and Grand Masters and Women Masters ( The last ategory will open with minimum 7 teams)

 4.4 All riders must sign liability disclaimer in order to participate.